Careers

 Position Description

-The successful candidate will be an important part of the small FACT Coalition secretariat team and will gain experience with a dynamic coalition focused on reforms high on the priority list of the U.S. government.
-The Policy Fellow will take on policy advocacy and research projects as directed by FACT’s executive director and government affairs director, as well as participate in FACT working groups related to tax justice and anti-money laundering reforms.
+The successful candidate will be an important part of the small FACT Coalition secretariat team and will gain experience with a dynamic coalition focused on high-priority U.S. tax and anti-money laundering policy reforms.
+The Policy Fellow will take on policy advocacy and research projects as directed by FACT’s executive director, policy director, and government affairs director, and participate in FACT working groups related to tax justice and anti-money laundering reforms.

 Fellowship Outcomes

-• Craft briefing papers, talking points, and communications with Members of Congress, committees, and their staff;
+• Craft briefing papers, talking points, and communications targeted at members of Congress, committees, and their staff;

 • Draft blogs, op-eds, and other articles for publication;